Locket: Robust Feature-Locking Technique for Language Models: Design of

-\emph{\method Merging:} Merging multiple low-rank adapters \cite{ortiz-jimenez2023task, hu2022lora} often results in destructive weight interference \cite{gargiulo2025task}, we address this by seeking to reduce the reinforcement of weights responsible for over-refusal.
-We propose a simple yet effective rescaling method that clips the spectral norm of the merged adapter's weight matrix to reduce the reinforcement of weights responsible for over-refusal.
-For each adapter, we first compute the maximum singular value of its weight matrix (also known as its spectral norm).
-This indicates the maximum extent to which a weight matrix can transform the intermediate activations, for any given input.
-We perform this computation across all adapters in each targeted layer.
-This is done before deployment.
-Prior to inference, we apply threshold clipping to the merged adapters; if the spectral norm of a weight matrix is higher than the clipping threshold, we scale it back.
-We summarize our merging approach in Algorithm~\ref{algo:locket}.
+\emph{\method Merging:} Merging multiple low-rank adapters \cite{ortiz-jimenez2023task, hu2022lora} often results in destructive weight interference \cite{gargiulo2025task}, which reinforces the weights responsible for refusal.
+The maximum singular value (i.e. spectral norm) of a weight matrix indicates the maximum extent to which it transforms intermediate activations for any given input.
+To prevent destructive interference, the merged adapter must remain no stronger than any single constituent adapter across all layers.
+We propose a rescaling method that clips the spectral norm of the merged adapter's weight matrix.
+Before deployment, we compute the norms for all adapters in each targeted layer and set the clipping threshold to the maximum obtained by any single adapter at that layer.
+Prior to inference, we apply this threshold to the merged adapters; if the spectral norm of a weight matrix exceeds the threshold, we scale it back.
+Full approach summarized in Algorithm~\ref{algo:locket}.

 Formally, during the offline stage, for each layer $\ell$ where we attach adapter update matrices, we first apply \emph{singular value decomposition} \cite{demmel1997applied} to decompose the update matrices $\Delta W_{\ell}^{i}$ of adapters $a_i$ as $\Delta W_{\ell}^{i} \approx \mathbf{U}^i\mathbf{S}^i(\mathbf{V}^i)^T$.
 Here, $\mathbf{S}^i = \text{diag}(\sigma_1^i, \sigma_2^i \cdots, \sigma_r^i)$ is a diagonal matrix of singular values with $\sigma_1^i \geq \sigma_2^i \geq \cdots \sigma_r^i$, and $\mathbf{U}^i, \mathbf{V}^i$ are the left and right singular vector matrices, respectively.
 Then the largest singular value of each adapter matrix is $\sigma^i := \sigma_1^i = ||\Delta W_{\ell}^i||_2$, we compute a reference scale for the layer: $\sigma_{\ell} = \max{(\sigma^1, \sigma^2 \cdots, \sigma^m)}$.
 Then, we set the maximum norm value for the weights as $Clip_{\ell} := \tau \sigma_{\ell}$, where $0 < \tau \leq 1$ is an adjustable scaling hyperparameter.